EricRohlfs/jetbot_wiki/Examples.md

-This page lists the examples provided with JetBot
+This page lists the examples provided with JetBot.

 > Make sure your robot is connected to WiFi as described in the [software setup](software-setup)